IGNF/NeatMap/README.md

 Troubleshootings
 ---------------------
-- Error during indicators calculation : you need to use a layer with polygonal (and not multi-polygonal), non-empty and well formed geometries
+- *Error during indicators calculation step* : you need to use a layer with polygon (and not multi-polygon), non-empty and well formed geometries